-- On canning tomatoes for the winter: I had a great uncle who made many batches of tomato juice from his garden and canned them to last all year.
-It was the secret to his good health and old age.
-I have a dear friend who throws tomato canning parties each year---she and friends go in on bulk tomatoes together and spend one, sweaty day canning them with a garlic clove and some basil in each jar.
-Everyone cooks and eats dinner together at the end of the day and carries home several precious jars of tomatoes.
-I know other people who make tomato sauce in huge batches and then can that.
-If you decide to can tomatoes, I suggest trying to use a classic, red tomato or a sauce/Roma tomato rather than an heirloom variety.
+- On canning tomatoes for the winter: Throw a tomato canning party!
+Grab some friends and go in on bulk tomatoes together.
+Spend one, sweaty day canning them with a garlic clove and some basil in each jar.
+At the end of the day everyone can cook and eat dinner together and then carry home several precious jars of tomatoes.
+You can make tomato sauce in huge batches and then can that.
+If you decide to can tomatoes, use a classic, red tomato or a sauce/Roma tomato rather than an heirloom variety.
 Heirlooms are too delicious eaten raw to warrant cooking them.

--On freezing tomatoes for the winter: I think I'm heading in this direction.
-So long as you have a big enough freezer, it is a whole lot easier and less sweaty.
-You can freeze whole tomatoes, peeled or unpeeled, or sauce, in baggies.
-I don't peel mine.
-I just cut out the stem scar and place them on a baking sheet so the sides don't touch and put the whole thing in the freezer.
+-On freezing tomatoes for the winter: You can freeze whole tomatoes, peeled or unpeeled, or sauce, in baggies.
+You don't have to peel them-- just cut out the stem scar and place them on a baking sheet so the sides don't touch and put the whole thing in the freezer.
 This way the tomatoes won't stick together and you can use just one or two at a time, as needed.
 Once frozen, quickly transfer them to a baggie, label with the date and stash in freezer for the winter.
 When it's time to use some, take them out, run them under tepid water and voila, the peel should easily come off!
 Frozen tomatoes will be mushy but are perfect for cooking and will definitely have that real tomato flavor so often missing in store-bought sauces.